 2019 update: D-Link appears to have discontinued all their baby monitors after several researchers found security vulnerabilities that might enable someone to hack the video.
 Below is an archived review of D-Link monitors, which are still being sold online.
 We would not recommend this brand.

-D-Link is probably best known as a Wi-Fi router and webcam company—their first baby monitor was the Wi-Fi Baby Camera, which aims to compete against Nestcam and other similar cameras out on the market today.
+D-Link is probably best known as a Wi-Fi router and webcam company—their first baby monitor was the Wi-Fi Baby Camera ($73.54), which aims to compete against Nest and other streaming cameras a run for the money.

 The more expensive (720p) versions of the D-Link monitor feature a temperature sensor that turns a LED on top of the monitor from blue (too cold) to red (too hot) to green (just right).
 All models feature lullabies.

 Like other “supply-your-own-device” baby cams, you stream video from the D-link to your smartphone or tablet via their mydlink Baby app.
 For the monitors with a SD card slot, you can record videos and then stream them back to your mobile device . . . or at least that is the promise.